Diane M. Hart, MSW, LSWAIC Wendy Hubenthal, M.S., M.Ed., C.T.

 Educational Presentations and Staff Support

-— are available for schools and community organizations following a death, tailored to the needs of your group.
+We are available to facilities, schools and community organizations following a death.
+We will tailor the support to the needs of your group.

 Bereavement Counselors are available to anyone in our community coping with grief.